to-da-moon/thai-date/README.md

 #Acknowledgements
 This library is free software based on dayjs.
-We just make it simple for thailand format display.
+We just make it simple for thailand format display and TS support.

 ## Getting Started